dataforcanada/.github/profile/README.md

 ### Contributing & Feedback

-Right now, we primarily need **feedback on our datasets and the underlying processes** used to generate them.
+Right now, we primarily need **feedback on file naming convention, our datasets and their underlying processes, and the infrastructure** used to generate them.
 If you have thoughts on data quality, format optimization, or pipeline improvements, we want to hear from you.

+* **Discussions:** Head over to [#dataforcanada:matrix.org](https://matrix.to/#/#dataforcanada:matrix.org) to chat, or go to the individual process GitHub repos to comment on specific issues.

+## License

+This project is licensed under the [MIT License](https://opensource.org/license/mit).

 * **Discussions:** Head over to [#dataforcanada:matrix.org](https://matrix.to/#/#dataforcanada:matrix.org) to chat, or go to the individual process GitHub repos to comment on specific issues.